 - All employee entitlements, including superannuation must be paid to up to date.
 The Company must also be able to continue to pay employee entitlements by the time they fall due. - 2.
-All tax reporting obligations must be up to date, however, it is not necessary that the associated liability be paid.
-The company must continue to meet its tax reporting obligations. - The company's books and records must be in order and reflect the true financial position and performance of the company.
+All tax reporting obligations must be up to date, however, it is not necessary that the associated liability be paid. - 3.
+The company's books and records must be in order and reflect the true financial position and performance of the company.